Mission and Goals

 Goals

-WMI's goal is to help women build assets so that they can stabilize their income, raise their standard of living, and reorient themselves and their families.
+WMI's goal is to help rural women in East Africa start businesses to accumulate assets so that they can stabilize their income, raise their household living standards, and reorient themselves and their families to a more prosperous life through financial inclusion.

 How It Works